- Blog

 E/F | Below 65 | 0.0 |

 Note first that an unweighted GPA cannot average to more than 4.0, which means that there is no mathematical difference between an A and an A+ in unweighted GPAs.
-Furthermore, not all schools offer the A+, so colleges treat it as identical to an A in unweighted GPAs.
-Similarly, most colleges consider anything below a D to be a failing grade, so if your school does offer the D- grade, know that it will probably be the same as an F.
+Furthermore, not all schools offer A+ as a grade, so colleges treat it as identical to an A in unweighted GPAs.
+Similarly, most colleges consider anything below a D to be a failing grade, so if your school does offer the D- grade, know that it will probably be treated the same as an F.

-Second, notice that an unweighted GPA does not take into account the level of the class.
-Under this system, an A- in honors or Advanced Placement (AP) course is the same 3.7 as an A- in a lower level class.
-This erasure is a frequent source of criticism toward the unweighted GPA, and the reasons that many high schools use a weighted GPA instead.
+Second, notice that an unweighted GPA does not take into account the level of the classes you are taking.
+Under this system, an A- in an honors or Advanced Placement (AP) course is the same 3.7 as an A- in a lower-level class.
+This erasure is a frequent source of criticism toward the unweighted GPA and a reason why many high schools use a weighted GPA instead.
 Students and parents want their GPAs to reflect the difficulty of their course load in addition to their grades.
 However, colleges do not just look at your unweighted GPA.
-College admissions committees calculate the rigor of your classes and even if they do care about your unweighted GPA, colleges will also always take the rigor of your classes into consideration.
+College admissions committees calculate the rigor of your classes, so even if they do care about your unweighted GPA, colleges will also always take the rigor of your classes into consideration.

-In other words, for college admissions, you need the highest unweighted GPA and the highest level of rigor (take the most honors and AP classes that you can).
+In other words, for college admissions, you should aim to earn the highest unweighted GPA and the highest level of rigor (by taking the most honors and AP classes that you can).

 A high school transcript that contains an even mix of As and A-s will produce a GPA of 3.85, exactly halfway between the 3.7/A- and the 4.0/A. More As than A-s will come out to a GPA of 3.9 and above, which is generally considered a very high GPA.
-Having above a 3.9 unweighted GPA is generally the GPA Ivy League schools are looking for.
-Please keep in mind that this must include taking the highest level of classes available at your school along with an impressive resume.
-More A-s than As will result in a GPA near or below 3.8, which will help students get into highly-ranked schools, but not those near the top of the rankings.
+Having above a 3.9 unweighted is generally the GPA Ivy League schools are looking for.
+Please keep in mind that top schools expect you to earn this GPA while taking the highest level of classes available at your school and building an impressive resume.
+More A-s than As will result in a GPA near or below 3.8, which will help students get into highly-ranked schools but not those near the top of the rankings.

 A transcript with a mix of A-s and B+s will produce a grade point average in the range of 3.5, which is an important cutoff for many colleges.
 In general, admissions officers want to see more As than Bs, so having an unweighted GPA of above 3.5 can make a big difference.
 A GPA below 3.5 indicates to colleges that you have more Bs than As, and anything below 3.2 suggests that you may have some Cs in the mix, too, which will be a red flag for many schools.

-That said, even if your high school uses an unweighted GPA, colleges absolutely pay attention to how many honors and AP classes you are taking.
+That said, even if your high school uses an unweighted GPA, colleges absolutely pay attention to how many honors and AP classes you are taking and the difficulty level of your overall courseload.
 Thus, even if your GPA is lower than a peer who is taking all regular classes, you will still be the more competitive applicant if you’re taking more honors and AP classes.
 The key is balance: take challenging courses, but don’t ruin your GPA by taking classes that are too challenging for you.
-No number of challenging classes can make up for a poor unweighted GPA.
-It is crucial to find the right balance of honors and AP classes that is right for you!
+No number of challenging classes can make up for a poor unweighted GPA, so it is crucial to find the balance of honors and AP classes that is right for you!

-A weighted GPA, on the other hand, is a figure that purports to represent both how well you did in each class as well as their overall course difficulty.
+A weighted GPA, on the other hand, is a figure that purports to represent both how well you did in each class and the overall difficulty level of the courses you took.
 The trouble with weighted GPAs is that every high school calculates them differently.
 The most common GPA scale is one in which any grade in an advanced class is increased by a full grade point, as shown in the table below.
-However, while the 5.0 scale is common, high schools are also known to employ a GPA scale out of 4.5, 6.0, 9.0, or 10.0, among other grading scales.
+However, while the 5.0 scale is common, high schools are also known to employ a GPA scale out of 4.5, 6.0, 9.0, or 10.0, among others.

 Letter Grade | Percent Grade | Honors/AP Level GP | Standard Level GP |